-Next, apply your tile paint; as with the primer, ensure the paint gets into grout and any little pits and pores along tile surfaces.
-Allow the first coat to dry and then add a second coat.
-Once dry, add a coat of clear urethane, for added protection, and ensure this coat is dried completely before using the countertops.
+Next, apply your tile paint; as with the primer, ensure the paint gets into the grout and any little pits and pores along tile surfaces.
+Allow the first coat to dry, and then add a second coat.
+Once dry, add a coat of clear urethane for added protection, and ensure this coat is dried completely before using the countertops.

 Homeowners might also note that some stone countertops are easy to resell!
 You might not recoup your entire purchase and installation price by selling your home’s existing countertops and investing in new counters, but selling those pieces is often recommended versus trying to paint stone, quartz, and glass.

-The downside to painting kitchen countertops is that a homeowner rarely ends up with a high-quality finish, and paint doesn’t last as long on countertops as it does on walls and other surfaces!
-Laminate, butcher-block, and tile are not designed to hold paint colors so that, even with sanding, the finished look and texture is not necessarily what a homeowner wants or expects.
+The downside to kitchen countertop paint is that a homeowner rarely ends up with a high-quality finish, and paint doesn’t last as long on countertops as it does on walls and other surfaces!
+Laminate, butcher block, and tile are not designed to hold paint colors so that, even with sanding, the finished look and texture are not necessarily what a homeowner wants or expects.
 Even bright white paint can look dull and dim, while some textured paints might have an artificial look and feel that detracts from the kitchen’s appearance.

-Since countertops are subjected to lots of use and outright wear every single day, paint colors typically don’t last more than six months before they start to peel and chip, or show worn areas.
-You might then need to touch up that paint or even sand down the counters and apply an entirely new coat more often than you expect!
+Since countertops are subjected to lots of use and outright wear every single day, paint colors typically don’t last more than six months before they start to peel and chip or show wore areas.
+You might then need to touch up even the best paint for countertops or sand down the counters and apply an entirely new coat more often than you expect!

 There are two important concerns to note when it comes to spray painting countertops; the first is that you need to use a paint recommended for your countertop materials in particular, and these might not be available in spray form.
 Never assume you can use any household paint, even indoor/outdoor varieties, for laminate, tile, and other counter materials!